OnPanic/OnPanic.github.io/README.md

 - Warn to my contacts:

-    Work still in progress but you can take a look to the source code [here](https://github.com/OnPanic/WarnContacts).
+    Work still in progress but you can take a look to the source code [here](https://github.com/OnPanic/WarnContacts) or [download a pre-release APK](https://github.com/OnPanic/WarnContacts/releases
+)

 - Delete my private data: